-In later stages, the cat might lose her appetite, will become lethargic and uninterested in playing, and you might see her pressing her head against a wall to relieve headaches.
+In later stages, cats might lose their appetite or become lethargic, and you might see them pressing their head against a wall to relieve headaches.

 The truth is, if you can rule out your cat’s eye color change as a trick of the light (or any other reasonable explanation), then you probably have nothing to worry about.
 But otherwise, you should take your cat to the vet as soon as possible!

 Most of these conditions are quite serious, and in the long run, a change in your adult cat’s eye color might be something your vet will need to look after.

 So, we’ve learned that while a kitten’s eye color does change when they start to grow a little older, adult cats really don’t experience eye color change.